top of page

 Until the levelling works around the stupa foundation are finished by 15/02, the Chedi will remain enclosed in the wooden crate used for shipping, to protect it during the heavy earthmoving works.

-Saddhamma Stupa Project
+Saddhamma Stupa Project - First Conceived in 2015

 Dhammagiri Stupa Saddhamma Cetiya Artist Concept

-Artist Version of Saddhamma Cetiya
+Gary's First Artistic Visions of Saddhamma Cetiya

-Many eminent senior monks suggested that the summit of the Dhammagiri hill would be a very suitable place for a stupa.
 A stupa that contains relics is an external focus to recollect the Buddha and his great disciples and gives people the opportunity to still pay respects to them after they have passed away.

 We specially dedicate our stupa for the 'Saddhamma' (= Original, Authentic Teaching of the Buddha) to last a long time.
 While as the true Dhamma of the Buddha is still available in this world, we have a chance to study it, investigate it, practise it, and realize it.